twolodzko/tymwol.github.io/bash.md

 Done!
 ```

-To turn this behaviour off, you [can add](https://twitter.com/b0rk/status/1314345978963648524) the following line in the beginning of your script:
+To turn this behavior off, you [can add](https://twitter.com/b0rk/status/1314345978963648524) the following line in
+the beginning of your script:

 ```bash
 set -euo pipefail
 ```

-notice however that using it [has some pitfails](https://mywiki.wooledge.org/BashPitfalls#set_-euo_pipefail), so don't use it blindly.
+notice that using it [has some pitfalls](https://mywiki.wooledge.org/BashPitfalls#set_-euo_pipefail), so don't
+use it blindly.

 ## Shellcheck

-To prevent bugs in Bash scripts, you can use the open source [shellcheck](https://github.com/koalaman/shellcheck) tool.
+To prevent bugs in Bash scripts, you can use the open-source [shellcheck](https://github.com/koalaman/shellcheck) tool.
 It conducts a static analysis of a Bash script and provides many helpful hints for solving the issues.